XronTrix10/Telegram-Leecher/README.md

 ## **🚨 NOTE:**
  - Magnet or Torrent Links are supported, But avoid using, because `Google Colab Stricly Prohibits Torrents`
+ - Downloading `YouTube Video without permission of the owner` can lead to copyright issues.
+Use with Caution

 <br>